rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 These beasts, the seeds of the serpent, are counted amongst the enemies of Christ.
 The beasts once had dominion, but their wordly dominion was taken away.
-And now in the *messianic age* they have no power over Christians.
+And now in the *messianic age* they have no power over Christianity.
 Instead they tempt and deceive.
 They are no longer worldly powers.
 They are but powers of darkness, the absence of light and truth.